-For the study, Blocken used a plasma air purifier with an effectiveness of 98.5 percent.
+For the study, Blocken used a plasma air purifier with an effectiveness of 98.5 per cent.

-In addition to the techniques used, it is also essential to install air cleaners of the correct capacity.
+In addition to the techniques used, it is also essential to install air cleaners of the right capacity.
 Since the corona pandemic, it has become clear that the ventilation standards in the Buildings Decree are insufficient to sufficiently remove pathogens and harmful substances.

 The Buildings Decree from 2005 states that every person must have at least 3.5 litres of clean oxygen per second per cubic metre at his or her disposal.
 For gyms, this is in any case insufficient.
 The NOC*NSF uses 10 to 15 litres of clean air per second.